herereadthis/Sagaxus/docs/baseline-primer.md

     *P(B|A) * P(A) = P(A &cap; B) = P(A|B) * P(B)*
   * Let *H<sub>1</sub>* be the probability that the first coin toss is heads, and let *H<sub>2</sub>* be the probability that all 3 coin tosses are heads.
     * Then *P(H<sub>1</sub>|H<sub>A</sub>)* = 1, while *P(H<sub>A</sub>|H<sub>1</sub>)* = 1/4
+  * **Sally Clark**
+    * What is the probability that a mother's first 2 babies dies of SIDS?
+Are these events dependent or independent?
+    * Given that a mother's first baby died of SIDS, what is the probability that her second baby will also die of SIDS?
+    * Professor Sir Roy Meadow incorrectly concluded that these were 2 independent events, and famously said it was a "1 in 73 million" chance.
+    * This false statistic lead to her false conviction in November 2009.
+    * She was release on January 2003, but died in March 2007 from alcohol poisoning.

 ## Discrete Random Variables